lojeremia/alphabet-drill/README.md

 ### Next Steps
 1. Make gun cursor change color on links to give more feedback that you can click them.
+2. Reverse the animations on reset instead of refreshing the page.
+3. Remove the first word styling after user has moved on to next letter.
-2. Integrate this as a part of a larger writing website.
+4. Integrate this as a part of a larger writing website.